-On July 1, 2020, the Company received funding from an American Bank under the Small Business Administration COVID19 EIDL Program in the total of \$150.
-The loan bears interest of 3.75% per annum, the principal shall be repaid in 360 equal monthly payments starting January 1, 2023, unless forgiven per program regulations (the "EIDL Loan").
+On July 1, 2020, the Company received Economic Injury Disaster Loan (the "EIDL Loan") from an American Bank under the Small Business Administration COVID19 Program in the total of \$150.
+The loan bears interest of 3.75% per annum, the principal shall be repaid in 360 equal monthly payments starting January 1, 2023, unless forgiven per program regulations.
+As of December 31, 2023, the total loan balance outstanding was \$148 (including \$2 current maturities).